ConfusedVorlon/HSObserver/README.md

 ## License

-HSNotification is available under the MIT license.
+HSObserver is available under the MIT license.
 See the LICENSE file for more info.